 - A time zone must be established for each managed CICS system.
 When you define a CICS system to CICSPlex SM, you can specify the time zone in which the system is running.
 Alternatively, if you don't specify a time zone in the CICS system definition, the CICS system is assumed to be running in the time zone that is the default for the CMAS to which it connects.
-You are recommended to allow the time zone of a managed CICS system can be altered subsequently while the CICS system is running.
+You are recommended to allow the time zone of a managed CICS system to default to that of its CMAS.
+The time zone of a managed CICS system can be altered subsequently while the CICS system is running.
 Any change made in this way lasts for the lifetime of the CICS system, or until it is next changed, whichever is sooner. - A time zone must be specified for every CICSplex when it is first defined.
 This time zone is used by the CICSPlex SM monitor function to determine the actual time at which the monitor interval for the CICSplex expires.
 The CICSplex time zone can be altered via the CICSPlex SM end-user interface.